 4 - Filter equipment and Espresso Pots

-Buy Filter Equipment, French Press and Moka Pot Switzerland
+Buy Filter Equipment, French Press and Moka Pots in Switzerland

 There are countless ways to brew coffee without investing in an espresso machine.
 Pour-over with V60 or Chemex for clear, aromatic cups.
 AeroPress for quick versatility.
-French Press for full-bodied, full-contact coffee.
-Moka pot for Italian tradition on the stove.
-Cold brew for low-acid summer coffee.
+French Press for full-bodied, full-immersion coffee.
+Moka Pot for Italian tradition on the stovetop.
+Cold Brew for low-acid summer coffee.
 Filter coffee machines for SCA-certified cup consistency.
-Coffee Coaching Club offers the complete range of filter and alternative brewing equipment – over 200 products curated from our own roasting practice.
+Coffee Coaching Club offers the complete range of filter and alternative brewing products – over 200 items curated from our own roasting practice.

 Overview of Brewing Methods

 Pour-over is the clear, controlled filter coffee method – you pour hot water in several phases over ground coffee in a filter, and the water flows by gravity through the coffee bed into the cup.
-Advantage: maximum aroma clarity, you control every variable (grind size, water temperature, pour pattern, bloom time) yourself.
-HARIO V60 as a Japanese classic, Chemex as an American icon since 1941, Weber Workshops BIRD as the premium endgame.
+Advantage: maximum aroma clarity, you control every variable (grind size, water temperature, pour pattern, bloom time).
+HARIO V60 as a Japanese classic, Chemex as an American icon since 1941, Weber Workshops BIRD as a premium endgame.
 Full selection in the Pour-Over Collection.

 AeroPress – the versatile travel solution

-AeroPress by Aerobie (2005, USA) uses air pressure instead of gravity – you press a plunger through a cylinder with ground coffee and hot water.
+AeroPress by Aerobie (2005, USA) uses air pressure instead of gravity – you push a plunger through a cylinder with coffee grounds and hot water.
 Models: Original, Go (travel version), XL (double capacity), Clear (transparent).
-Fast, travel-friendly, forgiving, can be used for espresso-like shots or long filter coffee-style brews.
-Complete AeroPress Collection.
+Fast, travel-friendly, forgiving, can be used for espresso-like shots or long filter-style brews.
+Full AeroPress Collection.

-French Press (also press filter, plunger pot) is the simplest and most full-bodied method: ground coffee and hot water mix completely, steep for 4 minutes, then push the metal mesh plunger down.
+French Press (also press pot, coffee press) is the simplest and most full-bodied method: ground coffee and hot water mix completely, steep for 4 minutes, then press the metal mesh plunger down.
 Advantage: maximum body, oils remain in the cup, minimal effort.
 Disadvantage: some sediment, less aroma clarity than pour-over.
 French Press Collection with Barista & Co Coffee and ILSA.

 Moka Pot – Italian Tradition

-The Moka Pot – called Moka or Caffettiera in Italy, operated on the stove – has been Italy's standard for family coffee since 1933.
-Water in the lower part evaporates, steam pressure pushes hot water through the ground coffee into the upper part.
-Not a classic espresso (approx. 1–2 bar pressure vs 9 bar portafilter), but stronger and more concentrated than filter.
+The Moka Pot – called Moka or Caffettiera in Italy, used on the stovetop – has been Italy's standard for family coffee since 1933.
+Water in the lower part boils, steam pressure forces hot water through the coffee grounds into the upper part.
+Not a classic espresso (approx. 1–2 bar pressure vs 9 bar espresso machine), but stronger and more concentrated than filter coffee.

 Cold Brew – Slow Cold Extraction